-Marble is a stunning natural stone surface.
-It’s a number one choice for Instagram-like look for your living space.
-Marble gives classic stamps of the decor and gives the impression of glamour and luxury.
+Marble is a stunning natural stone.
+It’s a number one choice for an Instagram-like look for your living space.
+Marble gives classic stamps of the decor and creates the impression of glamour and luxury.
 The stone can be used for flooring, countertops, splashbacks, tables and chairs and even walls.
-It’s amazing for kitchens and bathrooms.
+It’s fantastic for kitchens and bathrooms.
 Each piece of marble is unique as the stone is formed through a natural process over millions of years.
-Marble is a beautiful investment and that’s why you must protect by cleaning and maintaining it correctly.

 What is marble made of?

 Marble is a metamorphic rock composed from the metamorphism of limestone or dolomite rocks under the influences of heat and pressure.
 This results in the forming of a mosaic and crystals within the rock, forming beautiful forms.
 Marble can contain materials such as quartz, pyrite, graphite, micas and clay minerals.
 The rock can be found in various colours – from white or beige to blue, pink, red, green, black and even gold.

 Marble is a porous material, which makes it more susceptible to staining and scratching.
 Keep this in mind, as these specifics need to be considered when choosing a cleaning agent for your marble benchtop in the kitchen or marble bathroom tiles.

 The key to reserving the fabulous look of the marble over the years is care and prevention.
 Marble should be regularly polished and sealed over the years to keep its bright looks.
 Here’s what you should and should not do when cleaning and polishing your marble table, tiles, etc.

 - Do clean marble regularly with water and soap

 For regular cleaning use a soft cloth and clean with a mixture of hot water and dishwasher soap.
 Wipe up with a damp cloth or sponge afterwards to dry out the surfaces.